Search Wisconsin State Records Online (Free)

 3. Enter the last name, first name, gender, and date of birth of the person in question

-Individuals can also use VineLink to find an offender in a specific location.
+Individuals can also use VINELink to find an offender in a specific location.
 They have to input the location (Wisconsin) and the name or ID number of the person in question.

 Can I Look at Mugshots of Recent Arrests in Wisconsin?